-- Special Trips Coordinators: Sofia/Victoria Montez & Xavier Dyer
+- Special Trips Coordinators: Xavier Dyer & Mandy Mericle

-- Winter and Spring Breaks Project Coordinator: Sawyer Davis
+- Winter and Spring Breaks Project Coordinator: Juliana Bird

 Each spring, we advertise and solicit applications for open positions on the Pro Bono Program Board within the UNC School of Law student body.
 Board terms are based on the academic year.
 Prior to open board selection in the spring, the board’s Student Director is selected from the pool of students who have previously served on the board.
 Current board members may also apply to remain on the board through an internal selection process.
 Remaining board positions are advertised by email and at an interest meeting.
 Board members are selected based on a written application and interview process.